OnliestWizard/Privacy-Policy---SafetySnap/README.md

 - Update your display name and profile information in app settings

 ### Deletion
-- Request account deletion by contacting us at [YOUR SUPPORT EMAIL]
+- Request account deletion by contacting us at safetysnapos@gmail.com
 - Upon deletion, we will remove your account data and anonymize your reports within 30 days
 - Note: Reports may be retained in anonymized form for compliance purposes

 ### Export
-- Request a copy of your data by contacting us at [YOUR SUPPORT EMAIL]
+- Request a copy of your data by contacting us at safetysnapos@gmail.com
 - We will provide your data in JSON format within 30 days

 ### Opt-Out